--o FILE or Name of the Haskell file. output=FILE -t FILE or The template file (see below). template=FILE -c PROG or The C compiler to use (default: ghc ) cc=PROG -1 PROG or The linker to use (default: gcc ).
-An extra flag to pass to the C compiler. -I DIR Passed to the C compiler. -L FLAG or An extra flag to pass to the linker. -i FILE or As if the appropriate #include directive was placed in the source. -D NAME[=VALUE] As if the appropriate #define directive was placed in the source. or ==đęf¢ሷଞpክ̀λme[= VALUE] Stop after writing out the intermediate C program to disk.
+-o FILE or Name of the Haskell file. output=FILE -t FILE or The template file (see below). template=FILE -c PROG or The C compiler to use (default: ghc) cc=PROG -1 PROG or The linker to use (default: gcc). ld=PROG -C FLAG or cflaq=FLAG An extra flag to pass to the C compiler. -I DIR Passed to the C compiler. -L FLAG or lflag=FLAG An extra flag to pass to the linker. -i FILE or include=FILE As if the appropriate #include directive was placed in the source. -D NAME [=VALUE] As if the appropriate #define directive was placed in the source. or ==đęf¢ሷଞpክ̀λme[= VALUE] Stop after writing out the intermediate C program to disk.
 The file name for the intermediate C program is the input file name with .hsc replaced with hsc_make.c. -? orhelp Display a summary of the available flags and exit successfully. -Vorversion Output version information and exit successfully.